 If you’ve ever wished you could hire an organizer, this book is your wish come true.

-I created a DIY organizing guide to help you kick start the organizing process, starting with the areas of your home that will have the biggest impact.
+I offer virtual organizing services to help you kick start the organizing process.
 So, if you’re feeling motivated sign up for Chaos to Calm to organize your household for good.

 How It All Started

 I started out just like most busy women, as a wife, daughter, sister, friend and mother who was buried beneath roles and responsibilities, trying to figure out what happened to the person I used to be and wondering if she still existed.